stacks-network/docs/src/pages/en/start-mining/mainnet.md

 ### Prerequisites

-Make sure you've followed the [Running the mainnet node on Windows](/understand-stacks/running-mainnet-node#running-the-mainnet-node-on-windows) tutorial and [Running itcoind locally](#running-bitcoind-locally) section above before starting this tutorial.
+Make sure you've followed the [Running the mainnet node on Windows](/understand-stacks/running-mainnet-node#running-the-mainnet-node-on-windows) tutorial and [Running bitcoind locally](#running-bitcoind-locally) section above before starting this tutorial.

 ### Generate keychain and get mainnet tokens in Windows